Public Records Request

 - Personnel, medical or similar files

 How to Make a Public Records Act Request

-A public records request for information from the Pasadena Police Department can be started by contacting the Pasadena Police Department’s Records Administrator at (626) 744–4555 or online.
+A public records request for information from the Pasadena Police Department can be started at the following link online.

 You will want to include the following information to ensure the scope of the request is understood and clear enough for personnel to determine if we have the records you are requesting.

 - The date(s) of the record

 - A clear and specific description of the record